fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 Your call.

 Continue, pivot, or stop.
-Everything we build is yours.
 The work earns the next sprint, not a contract.

 Start with the one call.
 Book it